-Dextro-Transposition of the Great Arteries or d-TGA is a birth defect of the heart in which the two main arteries carrying blood out of the heart, the main pulmonary artery and the aorta, are switched in position, or “transposed.”
-Because a baby with this defect may need surgery or other procedures soon after birth, d-TGA is considered a critical congenital heart defect (CCHD).
+Transposition of the great arteries (TGA) is a birth defect in which the two main arteries carrying blood out of the heart (the main pulmonary artery and the aorta) are switched in position, or 'transposed.'

 In babies with TGA, oxygen-poor blood from the body enters the right side of the heart.
 But, instead of going to the lungs, the blood is pumped directly back out to the rest of the body through the aorta.
 Oxygen-rich blood from the lungs entering the heart is pumped straight back to the lungs through the main pulmonary artery.